We all approach birth with a little trepidation; even after my ecstatic experience with my 2nd, I still didn't know what to expect with my 3rd.

 I teach 'Spinning Babies' techniques for easier pregnancy and birth.
 I have had some astounding results with stuck labours and with avoiding c sections.
 I attend around 13 births a year, a lot of my bookings being for home births.
 Spinning Babies is pretty much unheard of outside of midwifery and doula circles, in fact I was the first person in the UK certified to teach it.

-I also love taking photos at births with my low light camera and capturing images to be treasured for a lifetime.
+I also love taking photos at births and capturing images to be treasured for a lifetime.

 "We felt in safe hands with Roma & loved her humour, wisdom & respect for natural birth coupled with her understanding of our healthcare system and medical interventions.
 I liked that she didn't push any particular school of thought in birth, but was there with advice & options on the phone in late pregnancy as well as supporting us emotionally & practically through what turned out to be a difficult birth.
 Roma also helped after the birth, providing help around the house, cake & friendly grounding chats as I found my feet as a first time mum.
 I loved her 'Closing the Bones' massage which helped me 'close' the whole experience physically & mentally & come home to my body again.
 I highly recommend her as a brilliant doula and brilliant human, who gave us invaluable, grounded, wise, kind support and her irreverent sense of humour is amazing to lighten the mood at what can be a time of high drama."
 Kathy